stuckinaboot/youtube-together/README.md

 ### Usage from NPM

 Install youtube-together with `npm install youtube-together --save`.
-Start youtube-together server with `npm start`.
+Start youtube-together server with `cd node_modules/youtube-together && npm start`.
 Scroll down to _How to_ to get started creating your first youtube-together session.

 ### Setup from GitHub repo